-Once your hair starts to grow out after your shave, the hair shaft can turn around and continue to grow into your skin.
+In terms of razor bumps, they often develop between one day to just a few hours after you shave.
+Once your hair starts to grow out, the hair shaft can turn around and continue to grow into your skin.
 That’s where the bump part of razor bumps come in.
-The bumps are essentially caused from your hair being stuck in its follicle. (source)
+Razor bumps are essentially caused from your hair being stuck in its follicle.

-Another common way for them to occur is for the hair to be unable to grow out of the follicle properly.
+Another common way for razor bumps to occur is for the hair to be unable to grow out of the follicle properly.
 This creates a pimple-like bump that can easily get infected.
-This is how I get razor bumps on my bikini area.
+This is how most people get razor bumps on their bikini area.
 If anything remotely touches my skin down there, my hair suddenly gets trapped in its follicle.

 The best treatment for ingrown hairs is prevention.
 But if you’re way past that point, don’t worry!
 I’m going to tell you how to get rid of ingrown hairs quickly.
-First, let’s go over how to prevent razor bumps in the first place.
+This goes for how to get rid of razor bumps on private areas, or anywhere that feels inflamed after a bad shave job.
+First, let’s go over how to prevent razor burn in the first place.

-It seems like the areas that we want hairless the most are often the most sensitive. *Sigh* There are several factors other than sensitive skin that can cause razor bumps.
-The root of the cause being bad shaving habits.
+It seems like the areas that we want hairless the most are often the most sensitive. *Sigh* There are several factors other than sensitive skin that can cause razor bumps, the root cause being bad shaving habits.

 Some people can get away with applying some shaving cream and be totally fine with smooth skin.
 But for most people, that’s a cruel daydream.
 I’ve always envied people like that.
 There was even a period of my life where I would only wear shorts instead of bikini bottoms when I went swimming because I was so self-conscious.

 I’m incredibly prone to razor bumps, which makes summertime a little challenging for me.
-No matter how many remedies I’ve tried after searching how to get rid of razor bumps down there, nothing seemed to work.
+No matter how many remedies and creams I tried, nothing seemed to work.
 I’m one of those people that could shave with a new razor every single time with the absolute best shaving cream, care for the area more than I care for my cats, and I’d still get razor bumps!

-This is the simplest recipe I found for how to get rid of razor bumps at home.
-For this quick and effective DIY razor bump remedy, you will need two things:
+This is the simplest recipe I found to banish razor bumps at home.
+For this quick and effective DIY razor bump remedy, you will need two (Okay, technically three) things:

 That’s it!
-Put two aspirin tablets in a small bowl, and spritz them with about 1 tablespoon of water.
+Put two aspirin tablets in a small bowl and spritz them with about 1 teaspoon of water.
 You want just enough for the aspirin to break down and form a paste.